Sandy City Residents - end puppy sales in pet stores.

 Thank you for joining us at Humane Lobby Day 2018!

 S.B.
 91 - Animal Welfare Amendments: Define shelter for domestic dogs in extreme weather, sponsored by Sen. Gene Davis.
-PASSED the Senate.
-Scheduled to be heard in the House Thursday, Mar.
-8!
+FAILED.
+This bill did not make it to the House floor before the session ended.

 H.B.
 226 - Citation Authority Amendments: Prevent a provision from taking effect that prohibits municipal animal control officers from enforcing laws, sponsored by Rep. Kay Christofferson.
 PASSED House and Senate.